-Exotic pets such as Monkeys, Sugar gliders, Opossums and Hedgehogs really do not make good pets for average people.
+Exotic pets such as monkeys, sugar gliders, American opossums and hedgehogs really do not make good pets for average people.
 With time, many folks loose interest in them and the poor creatures end up being pass from home to home.
-There are occasional people and families who swear by them as pets and I treat these animals frequently.
+There are occasional people and families who swear by these exotics as pets and I treat these animals frequently.
 But I don’t recommend them to people who would be content with a dog or a cat.
 Some of us enjoy creating our own private zoos and keep these animals in superb conditions.
 But most of us would find them messy and demanding with needs that are rarely met in captivity.
-Although some become very tame most are rarely affectionate.
+Although some become very tame most are only tentatively affectionate.

 Fish have qualities in common with plants.
 They are both beautiful to look at and add an air of comfort to any home.
 As with plants, some of us have a “green thumb” with fish as with plants.
 They need regular, methodical continuous care in order to thrive.
 It is hard to develop a one-on-one relationship with a fish, but they will come and become “happily” agitated when you feed them.

 Farm Animals can make very good pets.
-Often zoning codes do not allow them in residential neighborhoods.
+Zoning codes often do not allow them in residential neighborhoods.
 Unlike exotic animals, farm animals are domesticated and affectionate and food sources are readily available at the feed store.
 Some require more space that the average tract home supplies.
 I suggest you not choose a pig.
 That is not because pigs are messy.
 It is because pigs have a tendency to assert their dominance as they mature.